Gun Laws in Maryland

 Universal Background Checks

-Maryland requires that all sales and transfers of handguns or assault weapons, even between private parties, go through a FFL who must conduct a background check.
+Maryland requires that all sales and transfers of handguns or assault weapons, even between private parties, go through an FFL and must conduct a background check.
 Background checks are not required for private sales of long guns.

 Reciprocal Carry